Activities on Bonaire

 For over twenty-five years, Bonaire has led the Caribbean in the conservation of its marine resources.
 Since 1979, all the waters off the island's coast have been declared a marine park, which has led us to the enviable position of being ranked as one of the finest scuba diving and snorkeling destinations in the world.

-Windsurfing, diving, or birdwatching
+or enjoy birdwatching